Summerland, British Columbia: Tourism

 Summerland is popular because of its situation on Okanagan Lake and sandy beaches, a destination for three major Canadian population centres (Vancouver, Calgary, Edmonton).
 Both tourism and tourist attractions are a significant industry.
 Agriculture, featuring fresh tree fruits (peaches, cherries, apricots, apples and pears), and canneries, were the economic engine of the region until the late 20th century.
 Stone fruit and apples are now produced mainly for the fresh market (local and export).
 Over the past 20 years, Summerland has become home to several world-renowned wineries, and despite being in a semi-arid climate, has several golf courses.
 Summerland is also home to the historic Kettle Valley Steam Railway.
 The railway takes tourists on a trip around the Dale Meadows region of Summerland and further, eventually ending at the famous Trout Creek Trestle.
 Tourism Summerland guides visitors to Summerland attractions and events.

 Wine

 Summerland is home to one of Canada's largest wine industries.
 Many of Summerland's wineries are connected by the famed 'Bottleneck Drive.'
-Famed wineries include Giant Head, Thornhaven, Dirty Laundry, Sleeping Giant, SummerGate, Sumac Ridge, Heaven's Gate, SilkScarf, 8th Generation and Estate Thurn.

 Sport

-Summerland is the home of the Summerland Steam of the Kootenay International Junior Hockey League.
+Summerland is formerly the home of the Summerland Steam of the Kootenay International Junior Hockey League, which relocated to Williams Lake in 2024.
 The town also used to be the home of the Summerland Sting (2001–2009), and the Summerland Warriors (1999–2000), both of whom played in the same league.
 Previously the Summerland Buckaroos played in the British Columbia Hockey League from 1983–1988.
 Summerland is also home to the Summerland Minor Hockey Association (SMHA) known as the Summerland Jets.

+Football Club (FC) Detonate, founded in 2024, competes in the South Okanagan Men’s Soccer League (SOMSL).